petrknap/trunk/_drafts/cast-je-favoriete-entertainment-naar-je-tv-chromecast.md

 ---

 As Microsoft sheep (and Android hater) I never had reason to try *Google Chromecast*.
-But the price, 50 USD with TAX in Czech Republic, was very interesting and when I was selecting new television I must did a decision:
+But the price, 50 USD with TAX in Czech Republic, was very interesting and when I was selecting new television I had to decide:
-**To buy "smart" TV or "just" TV** with smart "box" and **which smart "box" I should choose**?
+**To buy "smart" TV or "just" TV** with smart "box" and **which smart "box" to choose**?